petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-7-content-authoring-and-management/creating-claritys-web-content.md

     - “Do you have retail partners where I can try on your eyewear?” / “Yes, we have partnered with various optical shops where you can try on our eyewear.
 Please visit our website to find the nearest location.”

-You should now have eight FAQ web content articles created from the FAQ web content structure.
+You now have eight FAQ web content articles created from the FAQ web content structure.

 ## Conclusion